 Which outside courts can I access?

 No.2 Court and No.3 Court are ticketed, so you won’t be able to access those courts.
-The other outside courts, however, can be accessed with any ticket, from Centre Court to a Ground Pass.
+All other Outside Courts can be accessed with any ticket, or with a Ground Pass.

-Therefore, if you want to make the absolute most of your ticket, then you can watch around two hours of play on the outside courts before taking your seat on either Centre Court or No.1 Court.
+If you want to make the absolute most of your ticket, you can watch around 2 1/2 hours of play on the Outside Courts before taking your seat on either Centre Court or No.1 Court.

 When would I be most likely to see great tennis on the Outside Courts?

-The first two days in particular, are just First Round Men’s and Ladies’ Singles on all courts, so there is a great opportunity to squeeze in some high-quality Singles action before the main courts’ play starts.
+On the first 2 days, First Round Men’s and Ladies’ Singles are played on all courts.
+These days are a great opportunity to squeeze in some high-quality Singles action before play starts on the Show Courts.

-In the second week, apart from a few Singles and Doubles matches, there are the Junior events and Invitational Doubles (which features legends of the game such as Martina Navratilova) on display.
+In the second week, you can catch a few Singles and Doubles matches, including the Junior events.
+You could also see the Invitational Doubles, featuring legends of the game, such as Martina Navratilova.

-There is also no obligation to go to your seat at the start of play, you are free to spend as little time or as long as you want on your designated court, but if you arrive whilst play is ongoing you will have to wait until the next change of ends (which almost always occurs every two games).
+There is also no obligation to arrive at your seat before play starts.
+You are free to spend as little or as long as you want on your preferred court.
+If you arrive at your Show Court after play has started, you will have to wait until the next change of ends (which almost always occurs every two games).

 How is seating allocated on the Outside Courts?

-Another way to watch some tennis before play starts on the two main courts is to head to Henman Hill, where they will be showing play from No.2 Court or No.3 Court on the big screen.
-It is right next door to No.1 Court, so very convenient if you have a ticket for it.
+Another way to watch some tennis before play starts on the Show Courts, is to head to Henman Hill, where play from No.2 Court or No.3 Court on the big screen.
+The big screen is right next to No.1 Court, so very convenient if you have a ticket for it.